Blog series: WUR shares Data on Global open weather data for agriculture

 You developed the database together with DTN, using data from ECMWF.
 How is this collaboration set up?

 Hendrik: WUR has been working with DTN in a European context for more than 20 years.
-See also the Copernicus program and the MARS project (Monitoring Agricultural Resources).
+See also the Copernicus program and the writing a case study analysis paper project (Monitoring Agricultural Resources).
 Both DTN and WUR benefit from the collaboration.
 DTN is the first to have control over the data and as such has an advantage over other users of the data.
 WUR needs this data as input for productivity models and analyses – is the current growing season normal/abnormal – which requires a data archive to be able to compare the weather and put it in perspective.

 AgERA5 data is free to use; how has that been achieved?